 How to Clean Your Dog’s Ears

 The best tools to use for cleaning your dog’s ears are a good pair of hemostats and some cotton balls.
-Do not use Q-tips on a dog’s ears, as they can push debris further inside the dog’s ears, or even damage the inside of the ear.
-Hemostats can be purchased at drug stores, pharmacies, or you can ask your veterinarian to order a pair.
+Do not use Q-tips on a dog’s ears, as they can push debris further inside the ear canal, or even damage the ear.
+Hemostats can be purchased at drug stores, pharmacies, or from your veterinarian.
 You can purchase an ear cleaning solution specifically created for pets, or you can mix one up at home.

 A highly recommended home ear cleaning solution is 1 part white vinegar to 1 part of water.
 This solution works wonders on dogs that have chronic yeast or bacterial infections in their ears.
 Another ear cleaning solution you can mix at home is 1 part hydrogen peroxide to 1 part water.
 Never use alcohol to clean your dog’s ears.
 Alcohol can dry out the sensitive skin inside the ears and cause allergic reactions.

 Start your dog’s ear cleaning with a good belly rub and soothing words.
-This will relax your dog and let him or her know that ear cleaning times are not so bad.
+This will relax your dog and let him know that ear cleaning times are not so bad.
 Place a small amount of the solution in your dog’s ears, and then massage the base of the ears.
 At this point your dog will want to do a head shake.
 Let the dog give a good shake which will help loosen debris inside the ear.
 Lock down a cotton ball in the hemostat and gently use it to wipe out the inside of the ear.
 Repeat as often as needed, working from the inside out with a fresh cotton ball, until no more wax is seen on the cotton ball.
 Finish up the ear cleaning session with a treat and extra words of encouragement to help soothe your dog’s nerves.